Goals

 • Magnetic pot and LF radiation

-• Risk of oscillation of an H-bridge
+• Risk of oscillation in an H bridge

-• HF radiation sources
+• Sources and reduction of HF radiation

-• Making a sensitive clamp
+• Production of a sensitive clamp

-7/ Components and structures
+9 - Components and structures

 • Skin effect of an alternating current wire